andrew-dsi/andrew-dsi.github.io/_posts/2022-01-26-cnn-fruit-classification.md

 * Create a function for making predictions, returning both predicted class label, and predicted class probability
 * Iterate through our test set images, preprocessing each and passing to the network for prediction
 * Create a Pandas DataFrame to hold all prediction data
-* Calculate overall Test Set classification accuracy
-* Create a confusion matrix for predictions across all classes

 ```python